“Are you mormon?”

 Nothing says I AM FUN like sandwiches, jam and a tray that has a code on how to eat from it.
-Someone who appreciates a good carb is the ultimate christmas party beast.
-If you want to BE FANCY with all that money you’ve saved from no booze, The Ritz has a nice combination of old aristocrats and hookers to people-watch.
-That and parents pressuring their children that they are the better parent since the divorce because “Daddy would never let you eat a full gluten scone”).
-For £57 — that’s the same price you would end up spending on two naff cocktails, a round for your mates and a terrible kebab in Soho.
+Someone who appreciates a good carb is the ultimate Christmas party beast.
+If you want to be fancy with all that money you’ve saved from no booze, The Ritz has a nice combination of old aristocrats and hookers to people-watch.
+That, and parents pressuring their children that they are the better parent since the divorce because “Daddy would never let you eat a full gluten scone”.
+All for £60 — that’s the same price you would end up spending on two naff cocktails, a round for your mates and a terrible kebab in Soho.
 But you will end up spending longer at The Ritz and the Instagram pics will be better.

 If you want to be edgy and imagine yourself as a Skins character grown-up and working in the tech industry, Sketch is an ideal place to ogle large groups of hipsters who take photos of everything and don't talk.
 The decor is incredible.
-At £80 it is one of the priciest afternoon teas, but the toilets will give you a seasonal feeling, as you are literally sitting inside a goose.
-And who needs to drink on the loo eh?
+At £85 it is one of the priciest Christmas afternoon teas, but the toilets will give you a seasonal feeling.
+And you don't need to drink to enjoy sitting on a festive loo, do you?

 For old school Agatha Christie vibes, Tea House Theatre in Vauxhall is the place to go.
 Affordable?
 Hells yeah.
 Charismatic?
 Indeed.
-Made of tea cosies, old wooden grandmother furniture and decked to the nines with homely christmas decorations AND THERE ARE CATS!
-With only tea on the drinks menu (sorry coffee freaks) this is a warm and unintimidating place to socialise without any pressure to booze.
-Also, on the weekend, you're a one-minute stroll across the grass from the Royal Vauxhall Tavern.
-Walk over to catch ‘the friendliest cabaret in town’ at 4pm.
+Plus, made of tea cosies, old wooden grandmother furniture and decked to the nines with homely Christmas decorations.
+AND THERE ARE CATS!
+With only tea on the drinks menu (sorry coffee freaks) this is a warm and un-intimidating place to socialise without any pressure to booze.

 2. See a bloody show

 Culture!
 Who needs to be smashed for that?!
-If you want comedy — despite the fact the bar often resembles a students union — the Soho Theatre has kind staff and a good developing choice of nonalcoholic bevvies.
-With performances from 4pm onwards, way up until midnight, you have extensive choice and can even double up with back to back shows.
+If you want comedy — despite the fact the bar often resembles a student union — Soho Theatre has kind staff and a good developing choice of non-alcoholic bevvies.
+With performances usually kicking off from 4pm onwards and lasting way up until midnight, you have extensive choice and can even double up with back to back shows.
 A more dynamic way of celebrating the season with friends and more original than the traditional panto.

 3. Get into coffee